knarkzel/vom/README.md

 ## Why use vom?

 - The parsers are small and easy to write
-- The parsers components are easy to reuse (if they're general enough, please add them to vom!)
+- The parsers components are easy to reuse
-- The parsers components are easy to test separately (unit tests and property-based tests)
+- The parsers components are easy to test separately
 - The parser combination code looks close to the grammar you would have written
 - You can build partial parsers, specific to the data you need at the moment, and ignore the rest